-Maryland Who Lacks Access to Retirement Savings?
+Who Lacks Access to Retirement Savings?

 Private sector workers are much more likely to save for retirement if they have access to employer-sponsored retirement savings plans, but employers are not required to offer them.
 As a result, nearly half (47%) of U.S. private sector workers over the age of 18 lack access to such a plan.
-In Maryland, a smaller share of private sector workers lacks such access (45%) when compared with the national average (47%).
-State-facilitated retirement savings programs adopted across the country demonstrate the potential to increase savings options for the 959,000 Maryland employees who lack access.
-Maryland recently enacted the Maryland\$aves Program.
+In New Mexico, a smaller share of private sector workers lacks such access (45%) when compared with the national average (47%).
+State-facilitated retirement savings programs adopted across the country demonstrate the potential to increase savings options for the 291,000 New Mexico employees who lack access.
+New Mexico recently enacted the New Mexico Work and \$ave Program, which is a voluntary marketplace and a voluntary payroll deduction IRA.
 Such programs have been shown to expand coverage through worker participation and indirectly contribute to new private sector employer plan formation reaching even more workers.
 While progress is being made, a gap remains between those with access and those who still lack access.
 Many Employees Lack Access to an Employer-Sponsored Retirement Savings Plan...
-Workplace Access to Retirement Savings Among Private Sector Employees in Maryland, 20232
+Workplace Access to Retirement Savings Among Private Sector Employees in New Mexico, 20232

-Maryland has 109,000 small businesses with employees.3 Employees at these businesses are less likely than those working at larger firms to have access to retirement savings through their workplaces. ...while Gig Workers Represent Another Significant Population Lacking Access "Gig economy" workers with non-traditional employment arrangements are less likely to have access to workplace retirement savings options.4 Access for this population is growing in importance as work arrangements change and this segment of the workforce grows.5 959,000 Private Sector Employees in MD Lack Access
+New Mexico has 33,000 small businesses with employees.
+Employees at these businesses are less likely than those working at larger firms to have access to retirement savings through their workplaces. ...while Gig Workers Represent Another Significant Population Lacking Access "Gig economy" workers with non-traditional employment arrangements are less likely to have access to workplace retirement savings options.4 Access for this population is growing in importance as work arrangements change and this segment of the workforce grows.5 291,000 Private Sector Employees in NM Lack Access

-460,000 Gig Economy Workers in MD Lack Access6
+109,000 Gig Economy Workers in NM Lack Access6

-1.42 Million Total Workers In MD Potentially Lack Access 1: ESI Analysis of Census Bureau (2022-2024) and BLS Data (2024); 2: ESI Analysis of Census Bureau (2022-2024) and BLS Data (2024).
-Results may not sum precisely due to rounding; 3: U.S. Small Business Administration (2024): 4: Gig workers include independent contractors, on-call, temporary, and contingent workers, as defined by the BLS: 5: Collins, et al., "Is Gig Work Replacing Traditional Employment?
+400,000 Total Workers In NM Potentially Lack Access 1: ESI Analysis of Census Bureau (2022-2024) and BLS Data (2024); 2: ESI Analysis of Census Bureau (2022-2024) and BLS Data (2024).
+Results may not sum precisely due to rounding; 3: U.S. Small Business Administration (2024); 4: Gig workers include independent contractors, on-call, temporary, and contingent workers, as defined by the BLS; 5: Collins, et al., "Is Gig Work Replacing Traditional Employment?
 Evidence from Two Decades of Tax Returns" (2019); 6: ESI Analysis of BLS Data (2023) and Census NES Data (2022).

-Maryland Why Do Retirement Savings Matter?
+New Mexico Why Do Retirement Savings Matter?

-Too many of the elderly in Maryland already rely almost exclusively on Social Security.
-Because Maryland's senior population will grow significantly, boosting private retirement savings is crucial to supporting a better quality of life for seniors and greater economic activity from their household spending, while constraining growth in the costs of government support programs.
-Maryland's Aging Population...
+Too many of the elderly in New Mexico already rely almost exclusively on Social Security.
+Because New Mexico's senior population will grow significantly, boosting private retirement savings is crucial to supporting a better quality of life for seniors and greater economic activity from their household spending, while constraining growth in the costs of government support programs.
+New Mexico's Aging Population...